kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

-✖ 'await' cannot be used as an identifier here - start: 125, end: 131 ✖ 'yield' cannot be used as an identifier here - start: 173, end: 178 ✖ 'await' cannot be used as an identifier here - start: 224, end: 229 ✖ 'await' cannot be used as an identifier here - start: 314, end: 320 ✖ 'await' cannot be used as an identifier here - start: 542, end: 548 ✖ `Yield` expression cannot be used in function parameters - start: 676, end: 681 ✖ `Yield` expression cannot be used in function parameters - start: 734, end: 739 ✖ `Await` expression cannot be used in function parameters - start: 792, end: 797
+✖ 'await' cannot be used as an identifier here - start: 125, end: 131 ✖ 'yield' cannot be used as an identifier here - start: 173, end: 178 ✖ 'await' cannot be used as an identifier here - start: 224, end: 229 ✖ Cannot use 'await' as a name on a async function declaration - start: 314, end: 320 ✖ Cannot use 'await' as a name on a async generator expression - start: 542, end: 548 ✖ `Yield` expression cannot be used in function parameters - start: 676, end: 681 ✖ `Yield` expression cannot be used in function parameters - start: 734, end: 739 ✖ `Await` expression cannot be used in function parameters - start: 792, end: 797